githubxiansaiful/show-product-tab-as-category/readme.txt

 == Upgrade Notice ==

-= 1.6.1 =
+= 1.6.2 =
-This version adds compatibility with WooCommerce High-Performance Order Storage (HPOS) and improves pagination logic.
-Update to ensure compatibility with modern WooCommerce stores.
+This version fixes AJAX issues with category tabs and search bar, adds debugging output, and improves search performance with debouncing.
+Update to ensure proper functionality.

 == License ==